 Given rail has 70 per cent fewer carbon emissions per tonne carried, compared to road freight, growing rail freight volumes is a crucial way of reducing emissions from the transport sector as a whole.

-For KiwiRail, each RNIP creates a three-year pipeline of work (within a 10 year forecast) which enables more effective investment decision making, supports and creates new jobs, and provides certainty to ourselves and to customers.
+For KiwiRail, each RNIP (within a 10 year forecast) enables more effective investment decision making, supports and creates new jobs, and provides certainty to ourselves and to customers.
 It is the basis on which better and more reliable services to customers can be provided, ultimately resulting in greater volumes on rail.

 KiwiRail's approved procurement procedures are available here.